yzl3014/yzl3014/README.md

 Notice: My laptop is too old to perform demanding development environment and video editing tasks, this situation may not be resolved until next year (June 2027, after Gaokao).

+> [!TIP]
+> *yzl* is the first letter of the Chinese pinyin for pi (π) (Yuán Zhōu Lǜ), and *3014* means an approximate value of pi.
+The decimal point is replaced with 0, because 0 first appears in the 32nd decimal place of pi (it has a lower frequency in the earlier decimal places), and its shape resembles a point.

 ## Experience

 1. Xiaomi Vela JS applications development (obtained "Creator" title on [BandBBS.cn](https://www.bandbbs.cn/members/427458/))